et0and/colabula/README.md

 Colabula is an open-source platform designed specifically for New Zealand's art education community.
 It enables art educators from schools to share, review, and collaborate on student portfolio work at every stage of development.

+> [!IMPORTANT]
+> This is pre-production software.
+It is very early in development and bugs are highly likely.
+If you spot an error, please fill out an issue and/or pull request.

 ## Features

 - Progress tracking: monitor and share both in-progress and completed student work.
 Supports all popular image formats up to 50MiB per file